skyejen/detective-buggy-ep1/README.md

 ### ⚠️ Recommended Python Version

 **Python 3.10.x is recommended**
-Some dependencies may not work properly with newer versions (e.g. 3.12+), due to compatibility issues with libraries like Flask or SQLAlchemy.
+Some dependencies may not work properly with newer versions (e.g. 3.12+), due to compatibility issues with Flask sessions.

 We recommend using a **virtual environment (`venv`)** to avoid issues across setups.